 Please visit our placement assistance page for more information

 Do farm animals require special care?

-After caring for farm animals, most adopters agree that caring for a cow or chicken is similar to caring for dogs and cats!
-It is important to note, however, that some farm animals will have “special needs” later in life because of “food animal” production practices.
+Adopting and caring for rescued farm animals is a serious responsibility and can require a significant amount of time and money to be invested to ensure appropriate care.
+Adopters should be aware that some farm animals will have special needs because of “food animal” production practices.
 For example, pigs and turkeys have been bred to grow abnormally large and often have health problems related to excessive weight.
-Also, some diseases and health problems resulting from starvation and neglect may emerge later in life or reduce the animals’ lifespans.
-Of course, for all adopted farm animals, you will need to learn the specific animals’ housing, feed, and health care needs and Farm Sanctuary is happy to assist you.
-We offer hands-on training conferences, animal care information, and shelter internships to all FAAN members.
+Some diseases and health problems resulting from starvation and neglect may emerge later in life, or may reduce the animal’s lifespan.
+Of course, for all adopted farm animals, you will need to learn species-specific housing, feed, and healthcare needs.
+Farm Sanctuary is happy to assist you!
+You are welcome to email or call us with any animal care questions.
+In addition, you can join us at the sanctuary for training conferences and shelter internships to gain hands on experience.

 Can I visit a Farm Sanctuary shelter?

 Of course!
 Currently, Farm Sanctuary operates shelters in upstate New York and southern California.
 Please visit our tour program pages for Watkins Glen, NY and Acton, CA for current tour schedules.
 Farm Sanctuary members are also welcome to visit the shelters year-round on an appointment-only basis.
 Shelter volunteers are always needed and welcome, so consider our volunteer opportunities to gain some hands-on experience!